Theo-DARONAT/VideoPlayerServer/README.md

 So first you have to run a postgres server like: postgres -k /tmp

-After that run the following commands to enter in postgres and create the required database: psql postgres create database youreliefdata
+After that, run the following commands to enter in postgres and create the required database:

+psql postgres

+create database youreliefdata

 The name of the database is import.

 Now you can leave using \q.

 Don't close the postgres server, you need it to communicate with the video